coral-xyz/xnft/docs/instructions/create-an-install.md

 !> This can only be successfully processed if the target xNFT is of `Kind::App`.

+## Additional Constraints

+- xNFT is of `Kind::App`
+- xNFT is not suspended
+- If the xNFT has a finite supply, the new installation does not exceed it
+- If the xNFT has an install authority, the signing `authority` is the same as the install authority

 ## Accounts

 | Name           | Signer | Writable | Description                                                                                                                 |